PsychoDude/vtol-checklists/src/checklists/f26-startup.md

 > **CAUTION:**

 <div style="border-left: 4px solid #d8222b; padding-left: 15px; margin-bottom: 20px;">
     Nominal refers to the RPM being in the green zone of the dial.
 Starting engines before the APU is fully spun up will lead to ignition failure.
+    <br><br>
     In the event of ignition failure, shut down both engines, and confirm APU RPM NOMINAL.
 Once NOMINAL, repeat steps 4 and 5.
 </div>

 <br>